ckeditor/ckeditor4/tests/plugins/autocomplete/manual/windowborder.md

 ## Unexpected

-Mention panel appears outside browser borders.
+Mention panel appears outside browser borders and is not fully visible.